ocaml/ocaml.org/data/news/platform/ocaml-5.0.rc1.md

   https://github.com/ocaml/ocaml/issues

-Compared to the second beta release, this releases contains one toplevel bug fix and a minor type system fix.
+Compared to the second beta release, this release contains one toplevel bug fix and a minor type system fix.

-If you are interested by the changes beyond the new multicore runtimes, the full change log for OCaml 5.0.0 is available[on Github](https://github.com/ocaml/ocaml/blob/5.0/Changes)
+If you are interested by the bug fixes beyond the new Multicore runtime, the full change log for OCaml 5.0.0 is available [on GitHub](https://github.com/ocaml/ocaml/blob/5.0/Changes)

 A short summary of the changes since the second beta release is also available below.

 ---
-## Installation instructions
+## Installation Instructions

 The base compiler can be installed as an opam switch with the following commands on opam 2.1:
 ```bash